-The Top 7 Email Marketing Trends of 2021
+7 Key Email Marketing Trends (2021-2024)

-Here are the 7 fastest-growing email marketing trends of 2021.
 And the technology, companies and forces behind them.

-1. traditional newsletters add modern features
+1. Newsletters add new features

 Searches for “The Athletic" exploded before COVID closures shut down professional sports - and picked up again after the restart.